 Background blur in Photoshop is very special for editing capability.
 When you get the blur with a DSLR, that is different.
 But when you want to apply blur to any image, you need to edit it.
 A couple of software you may find that can create a blurry effect.
 But, Photoshop is one special program that has enough options to use for any kind of image editing process.
 Not only that, but the operation is also quite user-friendly and you can have freedom of editing.
-For convenience, most of the designers use Photoshop.
+For convenience, most designers use Photoshop.
 For the same reason, background blur in Photoshop is special.

 Every editing that we do gets more attractive with a finishing touch.
 We have not added any kind of additional effect in the tutorial.
-You can use adjustment layers like Photo Filter, Channel Mixer or Color Lookup for more dramatic effects.
+You can use adjustment layers like Photo Filter, Channel Mixer, or Color Lookup for more dramatic effects.
 Also, you can use the Gaussian blur for a different effect.
-Noise addition and Boker Effect also gives an image a little more extra touch.
-It is better to learn the effects addition and their utilization well before you apply them on to images.
+Noise addition and Boker Effect also give an image a little more extra touch.
+It is better to learn the effects of addition and their utilization well before you apply them to images.
 Try to work non-destructive.
 You will have the freedom of working as you can go back anytime you need.

 Background blurring procedure has more ways to perform excluding these two.
 You can add more effects with the blur according to your will.
 One of the most used is the digital bokeh effect in Photoshop.
 You can download bokeh effect Photoshop action free from some websites.
-The effect gives more brightness of some areas in the blurred background or layer.
+The effect gives more brightness to some areas in the blurred background or layer.
 You can also add noise if the subject got a similar kind of noise.
 However, the whole procedure is up to you.
 Use your imagination and creativity to give your image a proper blur and effect as well.